dakindre/Multi-Label-Image-Ontology/README.md

 ## Image Misclassification Resolution
 1. Remove labels with only a single occurance.
 Sanity check confirmed a majority of the mislabeled data was from detection of background objects
 2. A way to resolve these issues is by identifying these misrepresentations and then creating correctly labeled samples and to retrain the CNN model to properly identify them.
 Because I chose to use a model that I can not fine tune it would mean I would need to go and recreate a model that could learn from these samples.
 Due to time constraints it was not possible.
+3. Things that were removed as abstract or too detailed

+  Granular Human Characteristics such as head, hair, beard, blonde Obvious incorrect mislabelings such as galaxy, interstellar The word "Rug" occured frequently and had a high confidence rating outperforming actual apparel

 ## Example of Good Image Detection
 1. Antelope example [4381ac7b5ef0e30f3dd12b7177661fd2] [c5ea12106d62809f7baa57ba551652cb]